Author: Ma’ikwe Schaub Ludwig

 The next year and a half was a time of concentrated growth and learning.
 We rented two houses next to each other in a residential neighborhood, painted the porches a wild turquoise and lavender combination that just screamed “cultural creatives here!,” hosted weekly neighborhood dinners until all hours, and supported each other in following our dreams.
 In a classic example of too-clunky process without much training, it took months to arrive at a name: Sol Space was christened months after we moved in.
 (Sing it to the tune of “Soul Train,” bob your head a little, and you can capture a little of the giddiness when we finally arrived at that one!)

-This was the group that supported me in writing a book, having a baby for close friends, and learning about just how important good facilitation is.
+This was the group that supported me in writing a book (along with the support of NaNoWriMo), having a baby for close friends, and learning about just how important good facilitation is.
 We shared expenses (and therefore all of our various neuroses around money) and tight quarters (which meant sharing lost its charm fairly quickly and became instead a platform for growth and clarifying what was really important to each of us).
 Sol Space was a truly amazing social scene…a little wild at times, but characterized by a lot of care and grounding.